 Trying to do this manually is prone to errors and if this activity isn’t done frequently, it is extremely hard to stay competitive in today’s hypercompetitive retail environment.

 Automate these activities (even partially) and you will see a significant improvement in sales and a decrease in error rates.

 Another multi-channel business process – you need to be everywhere all the time to advertise and market your goods, brands or services.
 Not doing this is not an option in our online world.

-Countless hours are spent adding descriptions, images, video to all these channels and then countless more hours are spent tracking the progress for each channel.
+Countless hours are spent adding descriptions, images, video to all these channels and then countless more hours are spent tracking the progress of each channel.

-How are ads performing across the various medium and channels?
-(Google Adwords isn’t the only one anymore)
+How are ads performing across the various mediums and channels?
+(Google Ads isn’t the only one anymore)